19 May 2024

 “Sit at my right hand,

 Upon hearing this, the listeners were κατενύγησαν τὴν καρδίαν/katenýghisan tin kardían, “stabbed in the heart.”
 Ac 2.28 No, not literally.
 But they wanted to know what to do next, and Peter had ’em turn to Jesus.
 That day, Jesus’s new church grew from about 120 people Ac 1.15 to 3,000.
-Ac 2.41 And over the past 20 centuries, we’ve grown to 2.3 billion of the earth’s 7.3 billion people.
-About a third of the planet—with plenty of room for more.
+Ac 2.41 And over the past 20 centuries, we’ve grown to 2.4 billion of the earth’s 8.1 billion people.
+Three out of ten humans are Christian.
+Plenty of room for more!

 How Jews have celebrated Pentecost since.